jrs0/hbr_models/modelling.md

 * I25 for chronic ischaemic heart disease, with the exception of I25.2 for old MI (citing French clinical coding manuals)
 * (I23 was not considered because it refers to complications following MI)

 This group is a "wide" classification that contains more codes, and is therefore more likely to identify ACS at the expense of PPV.
 Bezin et al. go on to identify I20.0, I21.* and I24.* as the "best compromise between validated ACS events and PPV" (84.2%, athough note N = 100) in the French hospital database they studied.
 This group is called `acs_bezin` in this analysis.
-Note that this includes the code I24.0, "Coronary thrombosis not resulting in myocardial infarction", which may or may not be treated with PCI (and be put on DAPT).
+Note that this includes the code I24.0, "Coronary thrombosis not resulting in myocardial infarction", which may or may not be treated with PCI (and may not involve DAPT).

 ## Percutaneous Coronary Intervention (PCI) Procedures Definition